Algorithms and Identities for B$\acute{e}$zier curves via Post Quantum Blossom: Post quantum blossoming

 From now on, whenever there is a talk of $(p,q)$-blossom or $(p,q)$-Bernstein basis functions or $(p,q)$-B$\acute{e}$zier curves, the standard restrictions stated above will be applicable for the value of $ p,~q$ until it is explicitly mentioned otherwise.\\

-\begin{thm} \textbf{(Existence and Uniqueness of the $(p,q)$-Blossom)}.
-Corresponding to every polynomial S(t) of at most degree $n,$ there exists a unique symmetric multiaffine function $s(u_1, . . . , u_n; p,q)$ that reduces to P(t) along the $(p,q)$-diagonal.
-That is, there exists a unique $(p,q)$-blossom $s(u_1, . . . , u_n; p,q)$ for every polynomial S(t) provided that $ p,~q$ satisfies the standard restrictions given by \ref{ee4.4} and \ref{ee4.5}. \end{thm}
+\begin{thm} \textbf{(Existence and Uniqueness of the post quantum Blossom)}.
+Corresponding to every polynomial S(t) of at most degree $m,$ there exists a unique symmetric multiaffine function $s(u_1, \cdots, u_m; p,q)$ that reduces to S(t) along the post quantum diagonal.
+That is, there exists a unique post quantum blossom $s(u_1, \cdots , u_m; p,q)$ for every polynomial S(t) provided that $ p,~q$ satisfies the standard restrictions given by \ref{ee4.4} and \ref{ee4.5}. \end{thm}

-\textbf{Proof.} By Proposition 4.1 and Corollary 4.3 when $p,~q$ satisfies the constraints given by \ref{e4.4} and \ref{e4.5}, then $(p,q)$-blossom exists for the monomials $t^k , k = 0, . . . , n.$ Since any polynomial can be written as linear combination of monomials and $(p,q)$-blossom of the sum is actually the sum of the $(p,q)$-blossoms, so for every given polynomial S(t), $(p,q)$-blossom for it always exists while $ p,~q$ satisfies the restrictions given by \ref{ee4.4} and \ref{ee4.5}.\\